Processing My Thoughts

-Not long ago, I wrote about my goal of talking less and listening more, of focusing on others.
-Still, goals aren’t touchdowns, they’re just h-shaped things at the ends of playing fields.
+In a post entitled Do You Live in Your Head?
+I wrote about my goal of talking less and listening more, of focusing on others.
+Still, goals aren’t touchdowns, they’re just big “H”s at the ends of playing fields.
 And there are a lot of defensive tackles along the way.
 Here’s one of my biggies:

 I tend to launch into stories at the slightest provocation, or even lack thereof.
 I once thought this was simply because I was an extrovert.
 And there’s truth in that–maybe.
 According to some experts, extroverts process their thoughts aloud, letting others in on everything they’re thinking.